TestCentricity/testcentricity_web/README.md

 ### Locally hosted emulated mobile web browser

-You can run your tests against mobile device browsers that are emulated within a locally hosted instance of a Chrome desktop browser on OS X or
+You can run your tests against mobile device browsers that are emulated within a locally hosted instance of a Chrome desktop browser on macOS or
 Windows.
 The specified mobile browser's user agent, CSS screen dimensions, and default screen orientation will be automatically set within the local Chrome browser instance.
 You may even specify the emulated device's screen orientation.
 For locally hosted emulated mobile web browsers, the `WEB_BROWSER` Environment Variable must be set to one of the values from the table below: